It all started with…

 a flyer posted on the walls of Jimenez Hall at the University of Maryland College Park.
 It was my senior year and like many future graduates, I had no clue what was next.
 The flyer advertised a program that brought native English speakers to South Korea to teach English.

-I spent my first year in South Korea living on the small island of Ganghwa.
+I spent my first year in South Korea living on a small island called Ganghwa.
 I was a TalK program scholar teaching English in rural South Korea.
 Life was incredibly different than my life in Maryland, I was new to teaching, Korean culture, didn't know the language and I stuck out like a sore thumb!

 That year taught me a lot.

 I grew so much from the challenges faced in and out of the classroom.
 As difficult some days could be, I was still falling fast and hard for Korea.
-Upon completion of my contract, I decided to move to Seoul to get a taste of the city life.
+When I finished my contract, I decided to move to Seoul to get a taste of the city life.

-I chose to apply directly and forgo a recruiter.
-I landed a sweet job at the Seoul English Village Pungnap Camp.
-I absolutely adored teaching in the camp setting, it was full of fun and excitement and I developed close relationships with my fellow co-workers.
+I landed a sweet job at an English village in Seoul.
+I loved teaching in the camp setting, it was full of fun and excitement and I got really close with my co-workers.

-A few months after that, the manager asked me to teach a weekly Dance English KPOP class for kids.
+A few months after that, the studio manager asked me to teach a weekly Dance English KPOP class for kids.
+Say whaaattt????
+Mee?!?!?

-Teaching at SEV pushed me to be a more creative teacher since the camp's focus is full immersion via situational classes (everything from baking class to banking class).
+Teaching at the English village pushed me to be a more creative teacher since the camp's focus is full immersion through situational classes (everything from baking class to banking class).

-Right after re-signing my 2nd contract with SEV things went sour.
-The sponsors of the camp changed and the school became an ugly mess of threats, negative leadership and letting go some of the best staff.
+Right after re-signing my 2nd contract at the village, things went sour.
+The sponsors of the camp changed and the school became an ugly mess of threats, negative leadership and firing everyone and they mama!

-I decided that the camp no longer was an environment I wanted to work in, and left .
+I decided that the camp no longer was an environment I wanted to work in, and left ..DEUCES!

-The pressure to secure a position in a timely manner along with the pressure of a pushy recruiter led me to my next job at Uiwang Global English Center.
+The pressure to get a new job, aka maintain my visa (#expatproblems), with the pressure of a pushy recruiter, led me to my next job at an English community center in Gyeonggido.

-While the job was great, I knew the commute was way to long when coupled with my intensive dancing commitments in Seoul.
+While the job was great, I knew the commute (Gyeonggido to Seoul) was waaaay to too much with my intensive dancing commitments in Seoul.

 Halfway through the contract I gracefully told my boss that I had to part ways with the company.

-It was then that I decided to move back to the States for a time of reflection and to figure out my next steps.
+It was then that I decided to move back to the States, reflect, and figure out my next steps.

-I also remember the struggles of finding a job, teaching in the Korean school system, and assimilating to Korean culture.
+I also remembered the struggles of finding a job, teaching in the Korean school system, and assimilating to Korean culture.

-I realized that aside from recruiters and YouTubers, there was no support system for future teachers moving to Korea.
+I realized that aside from recruiters and YouTubers, there is no support system for future teachers moving to Korea.